Strengths and weaknesses of 5 possible Biden running mates

 Other contenders

-Other women who have been frequently mentioned by politicians, strategists and voters include Rep. Val Demings, R-Fla., who commanded attention as a House manager during the impeachment trial of Trump; Sen. Catherine Cortez Masto, D-Nev., the preference of former Senate Majority Leader Harry Reid; New Mexico Gov. Michelle Lujan Grisham and New Hampshire's pair of senators, Jeanne Shaheen and Maggie Hassan.
+Other women who have been frequently mentioned by politicians, strategists and voters include Rep. Val Demings, D-Fla., who commanded attention as a House manager during Trump's impeachment trial; Sen. Catherine Cortez Masto, D-Nev., the preference of former Senate Democratic leader Harry Reid; New Mexico Gov. Michelle Lujan Grisham; and New Hampshire's pair of senators, Jeanne Shaheen and Maggie Hassan.

 Adam Edelman reported from New York and Alex Seitz-Wald from Washington, D.C.

-Note: CORRECTION (March 16, 2020, 8:50 p.m.
-ET): An earlier version of this article misstated the party to which Rep. Val Demings of Florida belongs.
-She is a Democrat, not a Republican.